jeromescuggs/monoeye-old/readme.md

 * Blue: oddly enough, I found the colors for blue while taking some screencaps of the Black Tri-Stars and their mobile suits - which seems like an obvious source for more purple-ish or black-ish colors.
 It wasn't perfect though, and I found a suitable light-colored blue in the default color of the MS-07 Gouf.
 * Cyan: So far I managed to accidentally keep the colors in theme with a sort of MS0079 / Zeon theme, but the natural choice here seems like it would be to source the colors from Zeta Gundam's Kamille Biden.
 I'll look around some more.
 * Whites: Probably going to source the white-ish/light grey colors from the RX-78, it only seems natural.

+### Installation

+** For now, the theme comes in a .flutecolors file, which is the theme file used by a newer terminal emulator, [Fluent Terminal](https://github.com/felixse/FluentTerminal).
+I'll be porting it to more universal formats soon, but the priority, obviously, will be actually finishing up the colors themselves. **